 Mid-Atlantic Blood Services Region

-Page has been a part of the blood banking industry since she graduated from the Medical College of Virginia (MCV) in Richmond with a Bachelor of Science degree in Medical Technology.
-She subsequently worked in the MCV Hospital Blood Bank for just over ten years in positions of increasing responsibility.
+Page Gambill has been in the blood banking industry since she graduated from the Medical College of Virginia (MCV) in Richmond with a Bachelor of Science in medical technology.
+She subsequently worked in the MCV Hospital Blood Bank for more than 10 years in positions of increasing responsibility.

 |Lou Ann “Lanne” Maes, M.D., M.S.

 Medical Director, Mid-Atlantic and Appalachian Blood Services Regions

 Joining the American Red Cross Mid-Atlantic Blood Services Region in 2010, Dr. Lou Ann “Lanne” Maes earned a Bachelor of Arts, a Bachelor of Science, a Masters of Science in Immunology & Microbiology, and her Medical Degree from the University of Arkansas.
 Dr. Maes studied Transfusion Medicine at the University of Iowa.
 During her residency in Anatomic Pathology at the University of Arkansas, she continued her research studying the immunologic and cellular aspects of B lymphocyte development and multiple myeloma.
 She studied Fine Arts for five years at both the College of William and Mary and the prestigious Ringling College of Art and Design in Sarasota, FL, and attended graduate school in Counseling with an emphasis in Creative Therapies at the University of South Florida.